 Studies show reishi mushrooms can help manage diabetes.
 They can lower blood sugar and help regulate glucose level, according to a study at two Taiwanese universities.

 Another study at Peking University Health Science Center showed reishi prevent or slow kidney issues that can develop in diabetics (8).
-Another side effect of diabetes is that wounds can be slow to heal … and the antioxidants in reishi can also speed wound healing for diabetic patients.
+Another side effect of diabetes is that wounds can be slow to heal.
+The antioxidants in reishi can also speed wound healing for diabetic patients.

 If your dog’s on meds for diabetes, talk to your holistic vet about how reishi might help.

 #4 Support Heart Health

 While there’s a lack of conclusive clinical trials, reishi has a long history of improving cardiac risk factors in Asian medicine.
 In Japan, reishi mushrooms are a traditional treatment for circulatory problems.
 In traditional Chinese medicine, reishi is a general tonic for the cardiovascular system.

 A study of angina patients in Indonesia concluded that polysaccharide peptide (PsP) antioxidants in reishi mushrooms “…is a potent antioxidant against pathogenesis of atherosclerosis in stable angina and high risk patients”.